gokseld7/matchesofweek/README.md

 # Next matches

-Next matches of my favourite teams
+Next matches of your favourite teams